programmer4229/clearpath-compliance-assessment/README.md

     put the company is serious legal trouble.
 I felt it was more important to solve the bottlenecks addressed above concretely than spend time implementing a feature that could do more harm than good.
+- Email when submission is reviewed
+  - This is basically already implemented, I planned to implement with Resend API but did not because I was not able to set it up with the vercel domain and it seemed out of scope to create a whole domain and email address for this assessment.
+Easy next step were I to actually deploy this project as an actual product, the email message is already logged when a submission is reviewed, would just need to connect to Resend API in order to send the actual email.
 - Native video submission support
-  - While video marketing has gotten increasing popular in the last few years, it is not as common for banks therefore I decided to leave it as a feature to implement in the future if need rises.
+  - While video marketing has gotten increasing popular in the last few years, especially short form, it is not as common for banks therefore I decided to leave it as a feature to implement in the future if need rises.
 - Reviewer workload balancing instead of a flat first-click queue
 - Broader automated test coverage — there are two Playwright scripts covering the